 1. Pot and Pan Protectors

-That’s why you should add these pot and pan protectors to your collection of kitchen accessories.
+That’s why you should add my ultimate favorite RV kitchen accessories, these pot and pan protectors.
 The protectors are a premium polyester felt that comes in gray.
 They’re non-slip so your pots and pans won’t move.
 Each protector has a width of 16 inches, so even your biggest pots or pans should be covered, literally.

 I hope you enjoyed this list of my favorite RV kitchen accessories.
 These tools are all handy, affordable, and store easily, freeing up room in and around your kitchen.